Film: The Boat That Rocked

 - Oh, Crap: Just about every character utters one during Gavin and the Count's game of chicken.
 The best one, however, comes later in the film as the boat is sinking.

 Quentin: Ah.
 We would appear to be in entirely the wrong place at entirely the wrong time.

-The Pornomancer: Mark (witness the scene of him basically bathing in adoring naked groupies).
-In an unprecedented bout of wordiness, he explains at the end that he uses The Quiet One persona to ramp up the UST to the point that he can get results with the line "So how about it then?"
+- The Pornomancer: Mark (witness the scene of him basically bathing in adoring naked groupies).
+In an unprecedented bout of wordiness, he explains at the end that he uses The Quiet One persona to ramp up the Unresolved Sexual Tension to the point that he can get results with the line "So how about it then?"